-Slurm has the ability to support a cluster that grows and shrinks on demand, typically relying upon a service such as Amazon Elastic Computing Cloud (Amazon EC2) for resources.
+Slurm has the ability to support a cluster that grows and shrinks on demand, typically relying upon a service such as Amazon Elastic Computing Cloud (Amazon EC2), Google Cloud Platform or Microsoft Azure for resources.
 These resources can be combined with an existing cluster to process excess workload (cloud bursting) or it can operate as an independent self-contained cluster.
 Good responsiveness and throughput can be achieved while you only pay for the resources needed.

-The rest of this document describes details about Slurm's infrastructure that can be used to support Elastic Computing.
+The rest of this document describes details about Slurm's infrastructure that can be used to support cloud scheduling.

-Slurm's Elastic Computing logic relies heavily upon the existing power save logic.
+Slurm's cloud scheduling logic relies heavily upon the existing power save logic.
 Review of Slurm's Power Saving Guide is strongly recommended.
 This logic initiates programs when nodes are required for use and another program when those nodes are no longer required.
-For Elastic Computing, these programs will need to provision the resources from the cloud and notify Slurm of the node's name and network address and later relinquish the nodes back to the cloud.
-Most of the Slurm changes to support Elastic Computing were changes to support node addressing that can change.
+For cloud scheduling, these programs will need to provision the resources from the cloud and notify Slurm of the node's name and network address and later relinquish the nodes back to the cloud.
+Most of the Slurm changes to support cloud scheduling were changes to support node addressing that can change.

 There are many ways to configure Slurm's use of resources.
 See the slurm.conf man page for more details about these options.
 Some general Slurm configuration parameters that are of interest include: